An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Abstract

 \section{Abstract}

-We proposed a piecewise quadratic reconstruction method, which is in an integrated style, for finite volume schemes to scalar conservation laws.
-This quadratic reconstruction is parameter-free, is of third-order accuracy for smooth functions, and is flexible on structured and unstructured grids.
-The finite volume schemes with the new reconstruction satisfy a local maximum principle.
-Numerical examples are presented to show that the proposed schemes with a third-order Runge-Kutta method attain the expected order of accuracy.
+We proposed a piecewise quadratic reconstruction method in multiple dimensions, which is in an integrated style, for finite volume schemes to scalar conservation laws.
+This integrated quadratic reconstruction is parameter-free and applicable on flexible grids.
+We show that the finite volume schemes with the new reconstruction satisfy a local maximum principle with properly setup on time steplength.
+Numerical examples are presented to show that the proposed scheme attains a third-order accuracy for smooth solutions in both 2D and 3D cases.
+It is indicated by numerical results that the local maximum principle is helpful to prevent overshoots in numerical solutions.